 Google recently announced that they will be updating how advertisers can access their search terms, with the reports now showing only “terms that were searched by a significant number of users”.
 This is an important development for search and shopping advertisers on Google Ads, as search terms give a great insight into the relevancy of the traffic matching to an advertiser’s ad.

 The change in search term reporting took place in “September 2020”, with advertisers across the world receiving an alert in their accounts on September 2nd 2020.
-Google has previously given more notice on major changes to it’s Google Ads platform, so advertisers and agencies around the world have been scrambling to understand the changes and how to optimise within the new report restrictions moving forward.
+Google has previously given more notice on major changes to it’s Google Ads platform, so advertisers and digital agencies around the world have been scrambling to understand the changes and how to optimise within the new report restrictions moving forward.

 Why Is This Change Significant?